About the Series

 November 8, 2004 5:30 PM - 7:00 PM

 Valerie Hemingway, confidante and daughter-in-law of Ernest, shared stories of her years traveling with Ernest and Mary Hemingway.
 Her book is Running with the Bulls.

 April 10, 2005 3:00 PM - 4:30 PM

-PEN/New England and the John F. Kennedy Presidential Library and Museum honor Chris Abani as the 2005 recipient of the Hemingway Foundation/PEN Award for a distinguished first book of fiction for Graceland.
-Patrick Hemingway, the son of Nobel Prize-winning writer Ernest Hemingway, presents the prestigious literary award.
-Pulitzer Prize winner Richard Russo, author of Mohawk, The Risk Pool, Nobody's Fool, Straight Man and Empire Falls, delivers the keynote address.
+PEN New England and the John F. Kennedy Presidential Library and Museum honored Chris Abani as the 2005 recipient of the Hemingway Foundation/PEN Award for a distinguished first book of fiction for Graceland.
+Patrick Hemingway, the son of Nobel Prize-winning writer Ernest Hemingway, presented the prestigious literary award.
+Pulitzer Prize winner Richard Russo, author of Mohawk, The Risk Pool, Nobody's Fool, Straight Man and Empire Falls, delivered the keynote address.